npcnixel/leetcode-to-anki-go/README.md

 1. Solve problems on LeetCode
 2. **Save the complete page**:
-   - LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture the code You may use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered HTML page including dynamically loaded content
+   - LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture the code.
+   Hence, You may use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered HTML page including dynamically loaded content
 3. Place the saved HTML files in the `input` directory

 ### Generating Anki Cards